denniskang1/Ethical-Dilemma-Project/README.md

 npm run serve
 ```

-For inquiry/feedback about the application contact denniskang1@gmail.com
+For inquiry/feedback about the application, contact denniskang1@gmail.com